stevensouza/camel/README.md

   * Log eip
   * Properties loaded from application.properties
   * Random beans, and random beans validation (javax.validation)
+    * There was a conflict between the versions of javax.validation in Random beans and drill.
+Random beans used a more recent version, so I used a technique to exclude the version used by drill and explicitly include the dependency of the latter version (instead of depending on transitive dependencies).
+See pom.xml
+  * lombok

 ## [cameldemo](https://github.com/stevensouza/cameldemo)
   * uses camel, jms/activemq, mongodb (older version of docker component i.e. mongodb and not mongodb3), docker